akmalfikri/ataplus-drupal/docroot/sites/all/modules/contrib/views_bulk_operations/README.txt

   - confirm_form_route_name: Route name of the action confirmation form.
     If left empty and the previous parameter is empty, there will be no confirmation step (default: empty string).
-  - pass_context: If set to TRUE, the entire batch context will be added to the action $context parameter (default: FALSE).
-  - pass_view: If set to TRUE, the entire view with selected results ($view->result) of the current batch will be available in the action $view parameter (default: FALSE).
+  - requirements: an array of requirements an action must meet to be displayed on the action selection form.
+At the moment only one possible requirement is supported: '_permission', if the current user has that permission, the action execution will be possible.

 Additional notes
 ----------------

-Documentation also available at https://www.drupal.org/docs/8/modules/views-bulk-operations-vbo.
+Full documentation with examples is available at https://www.drupal.org/docs/8/modules/views-bulk-operations-vbo.